Innse/mSTAR/README.md

  -->
 ## Todo list
 - [ ] Huggingface lib is under preparing
-- [ ] Downstream tasks are under preparing

 ## Installation
 ### OS Requirements
-This repo has been tested on the following system:
+This repo has been tested on the following system and GPU:
 - Ubuntu 22.04.3 LTS
+- NVIDIA H800 PCIe 80GB

 First clone the repo and cd into the directory:

 ```bash